Case study / HeliosX / AI product architecture

 The rebrand recreation gives designers and AI tools a readable HTML/CSS source of truth when Figma, code, and live rollout are not perfectly aligned.

-The quality gate made the AI workflow legible enough to critique: generator output, deterministic checks, specialist review, iteration state, and final decision all stay visible.
+The quality gate made the AI workflow legible enough to critique: generator output, automated checks, specialist review, iteration state, and final decision all stay visible.

 Reflection